ndomah1/ndomah1/README.md

 - Building a 30-day readmission quality measure on MIMIC-IV
 - Completing coursework toward an MS in Computer Science
-- Open to clinical data, healthcare analytics, and health IT analyst roles in Chicago
+- Open to clinical data, healthcare analytics, and health IT analyst roles in Chicago or remote

 ### Contact